selagroup/react-user-admin-lab/README.md

 ## step 2
-### pass data from root component to child component
+### pass data from root component to child component.

-- declare the properties that `User` component going to use by adding `propTypes`
+- declare the properties that `User` component going to use by adding `propTypes`.
-    - add at the beginning of `User` file
+    - add at the beginning of `User` file:
         ```jsx
         import PropTypes from 'prop-types';
         ```
-    - and on the ending of the file
+    - and on the ending of the file:
         ```jsx
         User.propTypes = {
             id: PropTypes.number.isRequired,